Domestic Violence Laws in Missouri

 - Persons with whom you are dating or have dated or had a romantic relationship with in the past

 - Persons with whom you have a child regardless of marriage

 If you have been accused of a domestic violence crime, it is imperative that you have a strong defender in your corner as soon as possible.
 Even the mere accusation of such a crime can negatively impact your reputation, put your job at risk, and derail your life.
-At Glaesman Law, we are here to ensure that you have an advocate on your side who will fight for your best interests, for fair treatment, and for your future going forward with diligent and determined representation.
+At Glaesman Law Firm, we are here to ensure that you have an advocate on your side who will fight for your best interests, for fair treatment, and for your future going forward with diligent and determined representation.
 Our St. Louis domestic violence attorney is an experienced trial lawyer who will do everything possible to get your charges dropped or reduced or to get an acquittal in court.

 Missouri Domestic Violence Penalties

 Domestic assault in the third degree is the least serious of this class of crime.
 It consists of trying to cause or recklessly causing physical injury, causing injury through criminal negligence with a deadly weapon, threatening the other person which puts the victim in fear of imminent injury, creating a risk of injury or death through reckless behavior, intentionally making some kind of physical contact that will be offensive to the victim, or trying to cause or causing the isolation of the victim.

 Generally, these offenses are charged as Class A misdemeanors carrying penalties of up to a year in jail and/or a fine of up to $1,000.
 Repeat offenders, however, will likely face harsher penalties.
 For example, a third or subsequent conviction of this crime will be charged as a Class D felony carrying up to four years in prison and/or a fine of up to $5,000.